iures/lego/docs/guides/BUILD.md

 ```

 Visit [Bower-Material](https://github.com/angular/bower-material/blob/master/README.md) for more
-details on how to install and use the Angular Material distribution files within your own local
+details on how to install and use the Crowdtap CT distribution files within your own local
 project.

 <br/>
 ##<a name="comp"></a> Introducing Components

-Angular Material supports the construction and deployment of individual component builds.
+Crowdtap CT supports the construction and deployment of individual component builds.
 Within
-Angular Material, each component is contained within its own module and specifies its own
+Crowdtap CT, each component is contained within its own module and specifies its own
 dependencies.

 > At a minimum, all components have a dependency upon the `core` module.